reyou/foodception-web-react/foodception-web-react/docs/README.md

 - Communicates with parent window via postMessage
 - Manages authentication state with Wix platform

+## UI Framework

+We use React Bootstrap and Storybook for UI development:
+- React Bootstrap for responsive, pre-built components
+- Storybook for component development and documentation
+- Custom theming and styling
+- Component testing and visualization

 ## Deployment

 The application is deployed to: